Euclid Approved for Launch in 2023

 News Release • October 27, 2022

 The Euclid mission will investigate dark energy, the unknown cause of the accelerating expansion of the Universe, as well as dark matter, invisible but holding cosmic large-scale structure together with its gravity.
-On October 20, 2022, @ESA_Euclid, the official ESA feed of the Euclid mission, tweeted: “Few hours ago the ESA Council made the decision about the @ESA_Euclid launcher: ESA’s proposal to use the SpaceX vehicle Falcon9 was approved for a launch in 2023” (click here to see the original tweet).
+On October 20, 2022, @ESA_Euclid, the official ESA feed of the Euclid mission, tweeted: “Few hours ago the ESA Council made the decision about the @ESA_Euclid launcher: ESA’s proposal to use the SpaceX vehicle Falcon 9 was approved for a launch in 2023” (click here to see the original tweet).
+The launch is planned for July to September 2023.

 Euclid will map the large-scale structure of the Universe with photometry and spectroscopy over approximately 15,000 square degrees of the extragalactic sky - or nearly half of the full sky excluding the regions dominated by the stars in our Milky Way galaxy.
 Euclid consists of a 1.2m space telescope with two instruments: VIS and NISP.
 VIS is an optical camera for photometry (550-900nm, 0.56 sq deg FoV, 0.1 arcsec pixels).
 N ISP is a near infrared (NIR) camera that does double duty as a photometer (YJH) and a spectrometer (three 1.25-1.85 microns red grisms and one 0.92-1.3 micron blue grism, 0.55 sq deg FoV, 0.3 arcsec pixels, R~380 for 0.5 arcsec radius objects).
 VIS takes advantage of the high resolution afforded by a space telescope to make very accurate measurements of galaxy shapes for ~1.5 billion galaxies.
 NISP makes good use of the very low background in space to make precise measurements of the NIR fluxes of galaxies and to accurately measure the redshifts to ~30 millions of galaxies.